Milda Valčiukaitė

 Milda Valčiukaitė (born 24 May 1994) is a Lithuanian national representative rower, an Olympian and dual world champion.
 She won the women's double scull title alongside Ieva Adomavičiūtė at the 2018 World Rowing Championships in Plovdiv.
-She won gold medals at the 2013 World Rowing Championships and the 2013 European Rowing Championships and was a bronze medalist at the Rio 2016 Olympics.
+She won gold medals at the 2013 World Rowing Championships and the 2013 European Rowing Championships and was a bronze medallist at the 2016 Summer Olympics.

-Valčiukaitė is coached by Tomas Valčiukas, and was a two time world junior champion with Ieva Adomavičiūtė.
-In 2013, Valčiukaitė started to compete with Donata Vištartaitė.
-She currently studies Business Information management in Vilnius University.
+Valčiukaitė is coached by Tomas Valčiukas, and was won two world junior championships with Ieva Adomavičiūtė.
+In 2013, Valčiukaitė started to compete with Donata Karalienė.
+She currently studies Business Information management at Vilnius University.

 Personal life

 Valčiukaitė is engaged to another Lithuanian rower Saulius Ritter.